emacs-berlin/syntactic-close/README.md

 Honor multi-char pairs like triplequoted string, padding and escape-sequences.

-For example when called from behind an open string like
+For example when called at the end of an open string like

 "\\(^ *\\|^Foo: *\\|\\( BAR\\|'s\\|Bad\\|BAZ\\|Bnter\\(?: \\(?:\\(?:sam\\|th